Shared Ownership Myth Busting

 However, this really isn’t the case!
 Our Shared Ownership myth busting looks at the biggest misconceptions surrounding the scheme to help you make an informed decision on your home buying journey.

-Truth: The Shared Ownership scheme enables you to buy a share in a property, paying a mortgage on the share you own and rent on the remainder to a housing association; you don’t have to buy or share your home with anyone that you don’t want to!
-In most cases, you can also choose to purchase more shares in your property until you own 100% and become the sole owner.
+Buyers will purchase a share in a property, paying a mortgage on the share they own and rent on the remainder to their provider; you don’t have to buy or live in your home with anyone that you don’t want to.
+In most cases, you can also choose to purchase more shares in your property until you own 100% through a process known as ‘staircasing’.

-Myth: It’s only available to first time buyers.
+Myth: Shared Ownership is only available to first time buyers

 Truth: While Shared Ownership is a great stepping stone for first time buyers who are looking to get a foot on the property ladder, it isn’t just available them.
 As long as you meet the eligibility criteria, and you do not own another home (or you’re in the process of selling your current property), the Shared Ownership scheme is open to anyone over the age of 18.